agilecrm/rest-api/README.md

 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.

-##1.8 Updat tags value by id
+##1.8 Update tags value by id
 ###dev/api/contacts/edit/tags
 Method: PUT

 We can add tag values of a contact using this call.
 It accepts tag values and contact id of contact with valid json format.
 We need to send the Contact-Id of the contact to identify it.
-This will not effect other fields.
+This will not affect other fields.

 ###Acceptable request Representation:
 ```javascript